DSD-resilience/DSD-resilience/README.md

 - 🏍️💨How can you use data science to improve your P/L statement?
 Find out at : https://datascientistdude.medium.com/ and https://datascientistdude.substack.com/
 - 😄 Dad Joke of the day: Which days are the strongest?
 Saturday and Sunday.
 The rest are weekdays.
 - 😎 Bonus Dad Joke: Did you know your pupils are the last part to stop working when you pass on?
 They dilate.

-DSD-resilience/DSD-resilience is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
 --->